Stevie Snow

 What types of visual content will complement your blog posts?

 Generally speaking, you’ll want to embed a visual every 400 words or so.
-Visual content can stop people as they scroll and they’re likely to read a few lines before and after visuals.
+Visual content can stop people as they scroll, and they’re likely to read a few lines before and after visuals.
+This rhythm prevents reader fatigue and reinforces key points at just the right intervals.

 With all that in mind, create an easy cadence of visuals and skimmable headlines that keep readers scrolling through the entire post.
-For longer blogs especially, mix up the kind of visuals you use throughout the post.
+For longer blogs, especially, mix up the kind of visuals you use throughout the post.
+By diversifying images, infographics and videos, you keep momentum high and consistently grab and keep attention.

 Here are the visual elements on the menu: